Q: When will classes begin again?

 Q: Can I bring children to your classes?

 A: My in-person classes are designed for adults.
 Yoga is time for you and your mat.
 We all love our families, but we also need dedicated self-care time.
 With new social distancing measures, it is understandable that people’s lives are more intertwined with their families, so I’ve created specific family yoga videos on YouTube.
+I do occasionally allow children to attend outdoor classes, as the environment is more informal, but please get in touch with me before attending with your child.

 Q: Can I do yoga if I’m pregnant?